jdi-docs/jdi-light/source/includes/_documentation.md

     }
 ```

-Bootstrap’s **[cards](https://getbootstrap.com/docs/4.3/components/card/)** provide a flexible and extensible content container with multiple variants and options.
+Bootstrap’s <a style="font-weight: bold;" target="_blank" href="https://getbootstrap.com/docs/4.3/components/card/">cards</a> provide a flexible and extensible content container with multiple variants and options.

 **Card Example**